bobindallas/laravel-spatie-permissions-ui/README.md

 # Permissions Basic UI

-This is a super basic UI for the [Spatie Roles and Permissions Laravel package] (https://github.com/spatie/laravel-permission).
+This is a super basic UI for the [Spatie Roles and Permissions Laravel package](https://github.com/spatie/laravel-permission).
 There are others out there but the few I looked at did not have a UI for maintaining Permissions which I want so I wrote this one.

 We're using: